IBM/detect-secrets-stream/docs/ghe-site-admin-faq.md

 - Acquire more GHE personal access tokens using the service account
 - Add the personal access token to the DSS secrets

-## How do I review PRs in the detect secrets stream configuration repository?
+## As DSS admin, how do I review PRs in the detect secrets stream configuration repository?

 See "PR Approval Requirements" in the PR template, and check the following requirements: